What is Medicare Part D?

-Once you’ve passed through the Medicare Part D Donut Hole, you’ll be in a phase known as prescription drug catastrophic coverage.
+Once you’ve passed through the Medicare Part D Donut Hole, you’ll be in a phase known as a prescription drug plans catastrophic coverage.
 It may feel like a long journey to get there, but once you do, you’ll be covered for 95% of your prescription costs for the rest of the year!
 This essentially creates an out-of-pocket limit for everyone.

 The Part D initial enrollment period begins three months before the day you turn 65 and ends three months after your birthday.
 If you do not enroll in either a Part D plan or a Medicare Advantage plan during that time, you will be charged a late enrollment penalty fee.